Edward M. Abroms: Career

 Abroms had joined Review Productions (present Universal Studios) as an apprentice editor after a short stint at Technicolor.
 He later got an opportunity to edit the 1966 episode of NBC's Tarzan, which had featured Ron Ely.
 He earned his first Emmy Award for the 1970 NBC telefilm My Sweet Charlie, directed by Lamont Johnson and starring Patty Duke.

 Personal life

-Abroms married Colleen, with whom he has two daughters, Cindy and Lynn, and one son, Ed Abroms Jr.
+Abroms married Colleen, with whom he had three children.